vikejs/vike-vue/packages/vike-vue/README.md

 `vike-vue` implements the [`onRenderHtml()`](https://vike.dev/onRenderHtml) and [`onRenderClient()`](https://vike.dev/onRenderClient) hooks on your behalf, which are essentially the glue code between Vike and Vue.
+All hooks are [cumulative](https://vike.dev/meta#api), so you can add your own hooks without overriding the default ones.

 `vike-vue` introduces the following new hooks: